CGCL-codes/FastCryptGPU/README.md

 - **Quick Start**

-  The following describes how the FastCryptgpu code is encrypted and decrypted, and how to do addition, multiplication and symbol bit acquisition
+  The following code shows how the FastCryptgpu code is encrypted and decrypted, and how to do addition, multiplication, and symbol bit acquisition.

   ```python
   import torch